zlatanpham/prompt-mcp-app/memory-bank/activeContext.md

 ## Current Work Focus

-The primary focus was to rename the "Prompt" entity to "Tool" across the entire application, including the database schema, tRPC API, and React components.
-This involved updating model names, field names, router definitions, and component imports/usage.
+The primary focus was to implement project management features, including ensuring the project list updates correctly after creation, adding a delete project functionality with confirmation, and refactoring the project edit form into a reusable component for both the project list and detail pages.

 ## Recent Changes